 You, however, are raw as a cabbage in January.
 And on the front, into a headwind.
 Nothing for it but to blast across and bridge that gap – the trouble being that, no matter how hard you press on those damned pedals, the gap will not close.
 It stays exactly as it is.

 Time for a change of tack: a flick of the elbow, a slight swing to the left, and let someone else do the hard work.
 Except the next guy in line doesn’t come through.

 What is wrong with him?
 Does he not understand?
-A quick glance over the shoulder to see who the uncooperative swine might be, perhaps a few choice words at the ready to fire off in his direction – standard racing etiquette, you’d think, except that as your vision focuses on a gleaming Pinarello, then takes in the man aboard it, that uncooperative swine glued to your wheel turns out to be the winner of the Tour de France.
+A quick glance over the shoulder to see who the uncooperative swine might be, perhaps a few choice words at the ready to fire off in his direction – standard racing etiquette, you’d think, except your vision focuses on a gleaming Pinarello, then takes in the man aboard it.
+That uncooperative swine glued to your wheel turns out to be the winner of the Tour de France.

 What to do?
 Knuckle down and get on with it is the answer.
 If Brad wants to come through, he will.
 If not, what are you going to do about it?
 Our young man pushes for all he’s worth, but still the gap does not close.